Barking & Dagenham Greening Network

 3. Stay in touch

 There will also be other, one-off opportunities to take part in the project and contribute your insight on air quality in Barking and Dagenham.
-If you would like to receive updates about them, you can register your email here.
+If you would like to receive updates about them, you can register your email here(External link).
 You can stay up to date by following the CAN page for this project here.

 Finally, we had a discussion about our experiences of air quality in Barking and Dagenham and provided feedback on Kayla's project.